 Kuno’s left hind foot had been partly shot away and had to be amputated.
 His right hind leg had sustained a serious thigh wound.
 He wears a prosthetic on his left leg and an orthotic brace supports on right.
 He can now run and jump again.

 He is retired at an undisclosed location to keep him safe.
 The Dicken Medal is the highest honour for military animal valour.
 It will be presented by PDSA in a ceremony in November.
+Update: Kuno is on page 31 of The Times hardcopy today 25th November 2020.
+He looks superb with his prosthetic leg (left hind leg) and leg brace for this right hind leg.

 The only cat to receive the medal is Simon.
 He won it as a ship’s cat on HMS Amethyst fighting the Chinese communists in 1949.
 He is the world’s most highly decorated cat.
 He died in the UK because of the cold weather and not his injuries apparently.